gabrieleiannetti/tools_sysadmin_and_softdev/BASIC_CONCEPTS.md

 As a programming language we choose the Python, since it has a powerful standard library and is relatively easy to use due to its more abstract concepts compared to e.g. C/C++.

+> _Learn about the differences between Python and C++ e.g. https://www.educba.com/python-vs-c-plus-plus/._

 #### The Python Tutorial

 The official [Python Tutorial](https://docs.python.org/2/tutorial/index.html) is a good starting point to get in touch with the basic concepts: